joebew42/joebew42.github.io/_posts/2020-07-26-learning-with-tests-part-one.markdown

 <!--more-->

-There might be desperate reasons you'll find yourself in the process to have to learn new programming language:
+During your career, there could be the chance you have to learn a new programming language, and the reasons may vary:

-- A new job.
+- You have decided to start a new job.
-- Your company decided to invest in a new programming language.
+- The company decide to invest in a new programming language.
-- Your team wants to try out a new programming language.
+- Your team decide to try out a new programming language.
 - Your favorite programming language is going to be "outdated".

 Don't panic!

-I this series I am gonna show you a practice - I generally use - that can boost the process of learning new programming languages.
+In this series I am gonna show you a practice - I generally use - that can boost the process of learning new programming languages.
 And the best of this practice is that it works with whatever programming languages, or even tools.

 I am talking about the practice of **using tests as a guiding force of the learning process.**